UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/basic_navigation_2.md

 }
 ```

-Note how the `Year` and `Name` properties are passed by parameter to the next page in the navigation hierarchy via the constructor.
+Note how the `Year` and `Name` properties are passed as parameters to the next page in the navigation hierarchy via the constructor.

 > Only having constructors with parameters prevents the developer from forgetting to provide key information.

 When doing this, we need to answer the following question:

 > Are we passing a copy of the data, or a reference?
+> If by reference, it is a mutable type?

+In this case, the integer is a value type and the string is an immutable reference type.
+This is fine for passing data forward, but does not solve the problem of getting any changes back.

 To explain the significance of this, let's look at the next page, the `YearEditPage`

 ### YearEditPage
 Once again, this page have it's own properties for `Year` and `Name`.

 In the constructor, these are assigned to the valued passed from the previous page: